 High-stress situations are the norm for law enforcement and correctional officers.
 Even in life-threatening or unclear circumstances, they are expected to maintain composure to protect themselves and others.
-As you might expect, performing under this kind of pressure requires resilience and sound mental health.
+Those in the profession are well aware that performing under this kind of pressure requires resilience and sound mental health.

 So, what happens when officers experience PTSD, depression, or similar issues?

-While most law enforcement agencies have mental health procedures in place following traumatic events, day-to-day experiences can also take a toll.
+While most law enforcement agencies have mental health procedures in place following traumatic events, day-to-day experiences can also take a toll over the long-haul.
 Even with resources available, it's often up to individuals to take advantage of them or speak up about their needs.

 Here's how officers can prioritize their mental health: